-The customers served by the Company's distribution network are supplied predominantly by a small number of electricity supply businesses with RWE NPower plc accounting for approximately 17% of distribution revenues in 2019 (2018: 19%) and British Gas pic accounting for approximately 12% of distribution revenues in 2019 (2018: 13%).
-Ofgem has determined a framework which sets credit limits for each supply business based on its credit rating or payment history and requires them to provide credit cover if their value at risk (measured as being equivalent to 45 days usage) exceeds the credit limit.
-Acceptable credit typically is provided in the form of a parent company guarantee, letter of credit or an escrow account.
+The customers served by the Company's distribution network are supplied predominantly by a number of electricity supply businesses (circa 250) with RWE NPower plc accounting for approximately 16% of distribution revenues in 2020 (2019: 17%) and British Gas plc accounting for approximately 12% of distribution revenues in 2020 (2019: 12%).
+Ofgem set-out a framework known as Credit Cover which sets credit limits for each supply business based on its credit rating (taken from a credit rating agency) or if no score is available then they can build up their credit limit through good payment history.
+In addition, suppliers can provide other forms of collateral to cover their value at risk (measured as being equivalent to 45 days usage) or if their credit rating alone is not sufficient to cover their value at risk.
+Acceptable collateral typically is provided in the form of a parent company guarantee, letter of credit, cash or an escrow account.
+Included within other payables are customer cash deposits of which there was £1.7 million as at 31 December 2020.

-Provided the Company has implemented credit control, billing and collection processes in line with best practice guidelines and can demonstrate compliance with the guidelines or is able to satisfactorily explain departure from the guidelines, any losses arising from supplier default will be recovered through an increase in future allowed income.
-Losses incurred to date have not been material therefore no ECL has been made on DUoS balances.
+Provided the Company has implemented credit control, billing and collection processes in line with best practice guidelines and can demonstrate compliance with the guidelines or is able to satisfactorily explain departure from the guidelines, any bad debt losses arising from supplier default will be recovered through an increase in future allowed income.
+Losses incurred to date have not been material.
+Included in the Company's use of system ("UoS") receivables are debtors with a carrying value of £2.0 million which have been placed into administration and have therefore been provided in full at the year end.